SnailSploit/Aversarial-AI-Threat-Modeling-Framwork/README.md

-# AATMF: Adversarial AI Threat ModelingFramework
+# AATMF: Adversarial AI Threat Modeling Framework

 A comprehensive reference for adversarial techniques (TTPs) used to test, bypass, or subvert AI safety mechanisms.